searleser97/cpbooster/README.md

    - **RTE** (Runtime Error)
    - **CE** (Compilation Error)
 1. Run code with your own debugging flags easily
-   - `cpb test mycode.cpp --debug` to use keyboard as input
+   - `cpb test mycode.cpp -d` to use keyboard as input
-   - `cpb test mycode.cpp --debug --testId 2` to use a test case file as input
+   - `cpb test mycode.cpp -t 2 -d` to use a test case file as input
 1. open a new terminal in the contest directory immediately after cloning it
    - List of **supported terminals** for this feature:
      - konsole